atilasantos/iac-terraform-remessa-online-poc/README.md

 Where ELB_DNS_NAME is the name provided as output in the apply.
 ```
-The script will keep running until nginx instance up, once this condition is reached, the script will open a Chrome tab with the nginx front-end.
+The script will keep running until nginx instance is up, once this condition is reached, the script will open a Chrome tab with the nginx front-end.
 Bellow the output example:
 ```shell
  ELB not resolved..